-Today we are sharing a moist, Cinnamon Roll Layer cake that has the perfect balance of cinnamon and brown sugar flavor along with an amazing cinnamon cream cheese frosting!
+Today we are sharing a flavorful Cinnamon Roll Layer cake that has the perfect balance of cinnamon and brown sugar flavor along with an amazing cinnamon cream cheese frosting!
+It is sure to become a family favorite.

-If you love cinnamon rolls, or all things cinnamon, you cannot go wrong with this layer cake- it is SO good.
+This moist cake is everything that you love about the flavor of a cinnamon roll, in cake form!
+If you love cinnamon cake, you cannot go wrong with this recipe- it is SO good.

 How to Make a Cinnamon Roll Layer Cake